alexp9982/SteamCompare/README.md

 ![Step 8](Images/InstallStep8.png)

 Step 9.
 Double click the MSIX package and then click Install.
-This might take a little bit depending on your computer screen.
+This might take a little bit depending on your computer.

 ![Step 9](Images/InstallStep9.png)